Art Farmer: Career after permanent move to Europe

 The visits to Europe continued.
 Farmer moved there in 1968 and ultimately settled in Vienna, where he performed with The Kenny Clarke/Francy Boland Big Band and joined the Austrian Radio Orchestra.
 The latter job initially required only ten days a month of his time, so he was able to play with other well-known expatriates such as Don Byas, Dexter Gordon, and Ben Webster.
 As the orchestra's music gradually changed in style from jazz to simpler forms and took up more of Farmer's time, he found that it was getting in the way of his musical ambitions, so he left after three or four years.
 Pursuing these ambitions meant that Farmer traveled extensively worldwide.
-He said in 1976 that "I'm traveling 90 percent of the time.
+He said in 1976: "I'm traveling 90 percent of the time.
 I can live anywhere.
 It's just a matter of getting to the airport".
 A 1982 revival of the Jazztet, with Golson, led him to play more frequently in the United States than he had over the previous decade.
 In the 1980s Farmer also created a quintet, featuring saxophonist Clifford Jordan, that toured internationally.
 In the early 1980s, Farmer had also made some changes to his lifestyle.
 Interviewed for a 1985 article in The New Yorker, he reported losing 30 pounds in weight a couple of years earlier, and stopping smoking and drinking a couple of years before that; Farmer "used to think he couldn't play without drinking; now he couldn't play and drink", was the interviewer's summary of Farmer's habits, which appear to have avoided the drug-related problems of many of his contemporaries.

 From the early 1990s, Farmer had a second house in New York and divided his time between Vienna and there.
 He had regular gigs with Clifford Jordan at the Sweet Basil Jazz Club and, later, with Ran Blake and Jerome Richardson at the Village Vanguard, both in New York.
 Farmer was awarded the Austrian Gold Medal of Merit in 1994.
 In the same year, a concert in honor of his achievements was held at the Alice Tully Hall in New York.
 Farmer also recorded extensively as a leader throughout his later career, including some pieces of classical music with US and European orchestras.
 Farmer's level of playing even towards the end of his career was noted in a review by Scott Yanow of one of his last recordings, Silk Road, from 1996: "the warm-toned and swinging Farmer is consistently the main star, and at age 68 he proves to still be in his prime".
 In 1999 Farmer was selected as a National Endowment for the Arts Jazz Master.
 A few months later, on October 4, Farmer died of a heart attack at home in Manhattan, aged 71.